26.2 - the marathon: Home

 5. Hal Higdon – uses a formula of 5 times your 10K time

-I tested each of the above predictors based on a 45-minute 10K finish time.
+I tested each of the above predictors based on a sample 45-minute 10K finish time.
 Here are the results:

 Runworks